usgs/water-fcpg-tools/docs/source/index.rst

 parameter values for all cells that are upstream, upflow, or uphill.

-More specifically, an FCPG is a pre-processing output that stores the **upstream average of a parameter datasets for each grid cells in a landscape**.
+More specifically, an FCPG is a pre-processing output that stores the **upstream statistics of parameter datasets for each grid cell in a landscape**.
 These tools allow you to store the upstream maximum and minimum parameter values, or to generate a FCPG with a decay factor that modifies the downstream accumulation calculation of the parameter.